Hidden Valley (film)

 Hidden Valley is a 1932 American western film directed by Robert N. Bradbury and starring Bob Steele, Gertrude Messinger and Francis McDonald.

-Synopsis
+The first Goodyear Blimp to make an appearance in a feature film, the NC-8A Volunteer plays a role.

+Plot

 In New Mexico Bob Harding is assisting a professor in search of an ancient civilization, when his companion is shot and killed and the map he is carrying stolen by a gang looking for treasure.
 Harding is arrested and tried for murder, but manages to escape.

+Fighting to prove his innocence, both Bob and the real murderers enter the hidden valley that is the gateway to the civilisation.